BNPL BOOM: U.S. Edition Part 1

 Hence, other BNPL players (and aspiring fintech companies) will need to make some adjustments.
 To succeed and differentiate, they will need to specialise and be masters of the customer journey and sharpen their sales attribution claims.
 As they claim they help merchants make sales that wouldn't have been made otherwise, today’s merchants will demand accurate attribution statistics.
 They will also become shopping destinations.
 Afterpay, for example, announced that it would enable its merchant partners to advertise on the BNPL firm`s app to boost their promotions, products, and offers.
 Brands can choose the products they want to promote via sponsored listing formats and pay only when a shopper engages with the ad.

-To read more about BNPL in The U.S., stay tuned for our second part this Thursday.
+To read more about BNPL in The U.S., check out Part 2 of the conversation here.